Data collection

 Thresholds

 For every DCI you can define one or more thresholds.
-Each threshold there is a pair of condition and event - if condition becomes true, associated event is generated.
-To configure thresholds, open the data collection editor for node or template.
+For each threshold there is a pair of condition and event - if condition becomes true, associated event is generated.
+To configure thresholds, open data collection Edit… mode for node or template DCI.
 You can add, modify and delete thresholds using buttons below the threshold list.
 If you need to change the threshold order, select one threshold and use arrow buttons located on the right to move the selected threshold up or down.

 _images/dci_threshold_page.png